-Audio files are accepted in MP3, M4A format only, up to 50 MB each.
+Audio files are accepted in MP3, M4A format only, up to 20 MB each.
 We recommend MP3 format.
 Please use Chrome when uploading music.
+Make sure the music you are uploading is DRM free.
 Once schedule is released, uploads will be closed, 10-14 days before competition.

-It is advisable to have back-up of all music in case of an emergency.
+It is advisable to bring back-up of all music (Ipod or USB) for all performances in case of an emergency.
 Music should be recorded at proper speed, please note that speed control will NOT be adjusted.
-Music should be picked up by end of competition.
-On Point will not be responsible for any music left at competition.

 - Contestant must compete on designated day.
 Regional’s will never be longer than 3 days

 - Any person who is visible on stage once the routine has started will be considered a performer, subject to age division and group size

 - Fire, swords, guns, knives or live animals are strictly prohibited

 - No form of liquids which may affect the stage surface may be used during a routine